neuefische/web-exercises/sessions/js-functions/basic-calculations_solution/README.md

-# basic calculations JS js-functions Session
+# JS Functions: Calculations

+In this exercise, you will practice writing and completing functions to perform basic mathematical operations.

 ## Tasks

-- Open the [`index.js`](./index.js) file and follow the instructions given there.
+Open the `./js/index.js` file and complete the tasks described in the comments.

 ## Notes

-- You only have to touch the [`index.js`](./index.js) file.
+- You only have to touch the `./index.js` file.

 ## Development

-To run project commands locally, you need to install the dependencies using `npm i` first.
+To work locally, please install the dependencies using `npm i` first.

+Run `npm run start` to start a development server and open [localhost:3000](http://localhost:3000) in a browser.

+> Alternatively you can use the Live Preview Extension for Visual Studio Code to view this project.
+> Select the HTML file you want to view, press <kbd>⇧</kbd><kbd>⌘</kbd><kbd>P</kbd>, search for `Live Preview: Show Preview` and confirm with <kbd>Enter</kbd>.

+### Scripts

-You can then use the following commands:
+You can use the following command:

-- `npm run start` to run the main JavaScript file using `node`
+- `npm run start` to start a development server
-- `npm run test` to run the tests once
-- `npm run lint` to run the linter

-> 💡 Since this project is JavaScript only there is nothing to preview in the browser.
-Use `npm run test` to check your progress or `npm run start` to run the code.